 May manage group work with support, including task coordination and management

-Contribute to technical work, including strategies, toolkits, communication materials, scripts, job aides, independently.
+Contribute to social and behavior change technical work, including strategies, toolkits, online how-to guides, communication materials, scripts, job aides, websites, independently.

 Gather, summarize, synthesize relevant background information to inform the above technical work